 Service providers that allow users to post material to the internet, such as Facebook, are shielded by the DMCA from liability for users’ copyright infringement, provided that they designate an individual as agent to receive reports of copyright infringement, and that they promptly remove, or disable access to, allegedly infringing material.
 17 U.S.C. § 512(c).
 A copyright owner must send the designated agent a “takedown notice” with a description of the material in question and a statement that the information is accurate.
 Section 512(f) of the DMCA allows an alleged infringer to recover damages, costs, and attorney’s fees if the takedown notice makes material misrepresentations regarding the alleged infringement.

 The plaintiff eventually filed suit for trademark infringement and other claims.
 The defendant counterclaimed, seeking, in part, a declaratory judgment that the plaintiff had violated Section 512(f) by using a takedown notice under the DMCA, which only applies to copyright, for alleged trademark infringement.
 The plaintiff moved to dismiss the counterclaim, but the court denied the motion.
 It found that the defendant had “plausibly alleged that [the plaintiff] materially misrepresented that [the defendant’s] Facebook page infringed on a copyright.”
 CrossFit, order at 5-6.
 The counterclaim may therefore proceed to discovery and, if necessary, trial.

 If you or your business is facing an intellectual property dispute or another business matter, a skilled business and commercial attorney can advise you of your rights and protect your interests.
 James G. Schwartz has represented Bay Area businesses since 1976.
-To schedule a free and confidential consultation to see how we can help you, please contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation to see how we can help you, please contact us today online or at (925) 463-1073.

 More Blog Posts: